nestordemeure/nestordemeure.github.io/content/cooking/sweet/cakes/mug_cake.md

 * add the flour and baking powder, mix
 * add the milk, mix
 * melt the butter in the microwave, add it and mix
-* add any additional ingredient
+* add any additional (flavoring) ingredient

 ## Cooking:

 * microwave about 1min20[^time]

-[^time]: The time will vary depending on your microwave.
+[^time]: Baking time will vary depending on your microwave.
 If your mug cake needs more cooking, add time in slices of 10 seconds until you are happy with the result.

 ## Credits: